torjc01/CJQ-ClubJudoQuebec/README.md

 Afterwards, you must configure the environment variables, that control the execution os the various parts of the application.

-Open the file `./docker/manage`, find the function `configureEnvironment()` and change the following variables to your own environment:
+Open the file `./docker/manage`, find the function `configureEnvironment()` and change the following variables to reflect your own environment:

 `API_PORT`: the api port; e.g `8001`